 Modern PCB service providers take care of all of the sourcing and ordering for you, so the process is frictionless.
 The same online software you used to generate the quote and upload your documents can be used to track the progress of your order, manage changes, and report on your project.

-When evaluating vendors, it’s a good idea to ask them if they offer “House Parts.”
+When evaluating vendors, it is a good idea to ask them if they offer “House Parts.”
 House Parts are a collection of commonly used PCB components that the vendor can buy in bulk, to reduce prices for customers across the board.

-Your PCB is likely destined to find a home in one or more electronic devices, so why not choose a PCB manufacturing partner that can also handle this stage of the product lifecycle?
-You can find a vendor that will help you source parts or hold parts you have in inventory until your device is ready for assembly.
-When PCB assembly and device manufacturing happens in the same warehouse, shipping delays and risks are eliminated.
-This integrated approach to production takes all of the friction out of the process so you can focus on your designs and your business.
+Your PCB is likely destined to be incorporated into one or more electronic devices, so why not choose a PCB manufacturing partner that can also handle this stage of the product lifecycle?
+You can find a vendor that will either help your source parts, or hold the parts you have in inventory until your device is ready for assembly.
+Because the PCB assembly and device manufacturing happen at the same warehouse, shipping delays and risks are eliminated.
+This integrated approach to manufacturing takes all of the friction out of the process so you can focus on your designs and your business.

-Once your product is complete, a full-service PCB manufacturer offers inventory management and warehousing services, freeing you from the expensive and time-consuming task of storing, resupplying, and administering your inventory.
+Once your product is complete, a full service PCB manufacturer offers inventory management and warehousing services, freeing you from the expensive and time consuming task of storing and administering your inventory.

 These days it isn’t only huge corporations with massive budgets and long go-to-market timelines that are driving innovation in the field of electronics.
 Today people from all walks of life can develop the skills to turn their creative ideas into useful and entertaining products.
 Leading-edge manufacturing companies are accommodating this new need with an approach that keeps costs down, speeds up time to market, and makes managing the entire process easy and enjoyable.